CPJKU/FairnessRetrievalResults/dataset/README.md

 ## Dataset

 The dataset consists of the annotated fairness sensitive queries, filtered from the queries of MS MARCO Passage Retrieval development set and TREC Deep Learning 2019 Passage Retrieval.
-The following files provide the identifier and text of the queries.

-- `msmarco_passage.dev.fair.tsv`
-- `trecdeep19_passage.fair.tsv`

-The following files provide the full annotation of the queries, containing the corresponding categories, domains, and aspects.
+The files `msmarco_passage.dev.fair.FULL_ANNOTATION.tsv` and `trecdeep19_passage.fair.FULL_ANNOTATION.tsv` provide the full annotation of the queries, containing the corresponding categories, domains, and subdomains.
+Simpler vesrions of the corresponding files are provided in The files `msmarco_passage.dev.fair.tsv` and `trecdeep19_passage.fair.tsv`, only containing the identifier and text of the queries.

-- `msmarco_passage.dev.fair.FULL_ANNOTATION.tsv`
-- `trecdeep19_passage.fair.FULL_ANNOTATION.tsv`

-The files has the following columns:
+The files contain following columns:
 - `QID`: identifier as provided in the original collections.
 - `Query`:  the free text of the query taken from the original collections.
 - `Categories`: Societal categories or challenges as defined in [1].
 A record can contain more than one category, which in this case they are separated with comma `,`.